smreed/kubecon-2015/slides/slides.md

 ![k8s-vs-microservices](./assets/k8s-vs-microservices.png)
 <small>Google Searches For "Kubernetes" and "Microservices"</small>

-* Everybody should be thinking of Kubernetes
+* Everybody should be considering Kubernetes
-* Microservices are not for everybody
 * Monolithic applications can benefit
-* Kubernetes is not (just) "for" microservices
+* Kubernetes is not "for" microservices

 <!--
 * (?)
 Kubernetes Isn't just for microservices